yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 ---
 title: WhatsApp chatbot
-sidebar_label: WhatsApp
+sidebar_label: WhatsApp chatbot
 ---

 This document will guide you through creating a WhatsApp business account and setting up your own WhatsApp chatbot.
-For more information, see [WhatsApp Accounts](https://docs.yellow.ai/docs/cookbooks/whatsapp-channel/whatsapp-channel/).
+For more information, see [WhatsApp Accounts](https://docs.yellow.ai/docs/cookbooks/whatsapp-channel).

 ## 1. WhatsApp chatbot